-The Epstein files are rocking Britain from the palace to parliament - Local News 8
+The Epstein files are rocking Britain from the palace to Parliament - Local News 8

 In October that year, Mandelson asked Epstein, jokingly: “Have you permanently stopped the reinaldo sub?!
 I may have to put him out to work on the streets.”

+Financial records newly released by the DOJ also appear to show that Mandelson himself may have received payments totaling $75,000 from Epstein between 2003 and 2004.
+A spokesperson for Mandelson told British media that neither the former ambassador nor da Silva “has any record or recollection of receiving payments in 2003 and 2004 or know whether the documentation is authentic.”

-The latest files also revealed that Mandelson leaked a sensitive UK government document to the financier while he was business secretary in 2009.
-The memo, written for then-Prime Minister Gordon Brown, advocated £20 billion asset sale to help relieve Britain’s debt burden following the 2008 financial crisis, and revealed Labour’s tax policy plans.
+The latest files also revealed that Mandelson appeared to leak a sensitive UK government document to the financier while he was business secretary in 2009.
+The memo, written for then-Prime Minister Gordon Brown, advocated £20 billion of asset sales to help relieve Britain’s debt burden following the 2008 financial crisis, and revealed Labour’s tax policy plans.

+In December 2009, Mandelson and Epstein also exchanged emails about Britain’s plans to impose an additional tax on bankers’ bonuses — a punitive one-off measure following the crash.
+An email from Epstein asked if “jamie” — possibly referring to Jamie Dimon, who was then and still is CEO of JP MorganChase — should call “darling,” likely Alistair Darling, then Britain’s finance minister, “one more time.”
+In reply, Mandelson appears to suggest that Epstein should call Darling again and “mildly threaten” him.
+The BBC reported that Darling later had a “painful and angry” phone call with Dimon.

+In another exchange, in May 2010, Mandelson appeared to tip off Epstein that the European Union was planning a €500 billion bailout to save the euro.
+Epstein wrote: “sources tell me 500 b euro bailout, almost compelte (sic).”
+Soon after, Mandelson replied: “Sd be announced tonight.”
+Mandelson had previously served as European commissioner for trade between 2004 and 2008.

 The-CNN-Wire